 Stewardship Saturday at Thompson Island

 What to wear: Long-sleeved shirts, long pants, socks, and closed-toe shoes.
-Conditions can be unpredictable so please monitor the weather in the days leading up the event and dress appropriately.
+Conditions can be unpredictable so please monitor the weather in the days leading up to the event and dress appropriately.

 What to bring: Please bring a lunch and reusable water bottles.
 Bring all your water for the day!
 Sunscreen and a hat are always recommended.
 Tools will be provided.